We have been designing hot air balloons for more than a decade and have built or helped to build more than 30 hot air balloons to date.

 We can also design appendages and/or complex and/or assymetrical shapes:

 We can design and apply your 2 dimensional flat logo or or complex artwork onto the curved surface of a balloon.
 We can make all the appropriate cuts and pieces so that the logo looks good from every angle.

 We can also provide a 3D rendering of what your completed balloon would look like.

 A note about our appendage special shape balloons

-The Alien Rocket special shape also uses advanced 3D computer shaping to achive a smooth outside surface.
+All of our special shape hot air balloon designs use advanced 3D computer shaping to achive a smooth outside surface.